parsonsmatt/rowdy/README.md

 ## Future plans

-Currently, `rowdy` intends to support Yesod-style routes concretely and completley.
-It will be made extensible so that Servant-style routes may be generated as well, likely in an initially concrete manner (probably just straight up code duplication).
-Once support for both platforms is complete, an abstraction will be picked that will unify the two syntaxes.
+Currently, `rowdy` supports Yesod-style routes concretely and completely.
+The Servant support is limited and not ready for publish yet -- if you have ideas for providing an extensible design for this, please let me know!